HariharansudhanM/spreadInfo-FE/README.md

 User :
 _ Users will be able to upload their post and can see the other posts.
 _ Users can able to delete their own post. \* Users cannot delete the post uploaded by another user.

+Credentials to use :
+Email : admin@gmai.com
+password : Admin@12